Page navigation

 Health and Social Services Managers and Directors0.1%

 While psychology is one of the most popular undergraduate courses in the UK, there appears to be a wide disparity between students' career aspirations at the outset of their degree and their eventual career outcomes.
-Recent research from the Nuffield Trust found that nine in ten (91%) psychology undergraduates appear to want a career in mental health at the outset of their degree, falling to 79% by their final year.3
+Research from the Nuffield Trust found that nine in ten (91%) psychology undergraduates appear to want a career in mental health at the outset of their degree, falling to 79% by their final year.3

 Complex career pathways

 Given the amount of education and experience needed to pursue certain psychological professions, potential career pathways are often more complex for the average psychology graduate than those who graduate with more vocational degrees.
 On top of that, psychology-specific jobs are not always visible to students.
-With many graduates having narrow career goals centered around academia, clinical and forensic psychology, they can have a limited view of the alternative, more easily accessible jobs.4
+With many graduates having narrow career goals centred around academia, clinical and forensic psychology, they can have a limited view of the alternative, more easily accessible jobs.4

 Subsequently, while the vast majority of psychology graduates have ambitions to pursue a career in mental health, it appears that the complex nature of the career pathways available to these graduates may put a lot of them off from working in their desired field.
 And those who aren't put off still have a long journey ahead.